ISF-UNESCO STORY COMPETITION

 We regret to announce that due to the COVID-19 pandemic, it won’t be possible to invite the winners to Paris to receive their awards.

 Instead, all Gold winning laureates will receive an iPad.
-And all Gold, Silver and Bronze laureates will be invited to participate in an online ceremony in December 2020.
+And all Gold, Silver and Bronze laureates will be invited to participate in an online ceremony in April or May 2021.

 As before, all Gold, Silver and Bronze laureates will have their stories published in a special hardcover edition.

 If you’re between 12 and 18 years old, write 250 to 500 words (in English or French) on the theme, ‘Once upon a time in my future…’